05: Bubble Sort & Selection Sort

 - Comparisons: (n-1) + (n-2) + … + 1 = n(n-1)/2 → O(n²)

-- Outer loop moves the boundary between sorted/unsorted portions
+- Outer loop moves the boundary between the sorted and unsorted portions of the array

-- Inner loop finds the minimum element in unsorted portion
+- Inner loop scans through the unsorted portion to find the minimum element

 Selection Sort with Visualization